cerner/terra-core/packages/terra-form-field/docs/README.md

   - `npm install terra-form-field`

 ## Implementation Notes:
 The Form-Field component must be composed inside the [Base][1] component with a locale in order for it to load the correct translation strings.
-These translation strings are used for the default form-field title when the application does not specify a title for the form-field.

 [1]: https://github.com/cerner/terra-core/tree/master/packages/terra-base/docs